ZJU-DAILY/MSG/README.md

 ## 5. Parameters

-For parameter analysis and used values in our experiments, please refer to our technical report ([APPENDIX II](https://github.com/ZJU-DAILY/MVG/blob/main/MVG_technical_report.pdf))
+For parameter analysis and parameter values used in our experiments, please refer to our technical report ([APPENDIX II](https://github.com/ZJU-DAILY/MVG/blob/main/MVG_technical_report.pdf))

 ## 6. Usage